tasdikrahman/tasdikrahman.me/_posts/2017-10-07-Trip-to-Taiwan-2017-Pycon-Taiwan-2017.md

 We settled for the night at our respective rooms and I slept like a log.
 Needed some good sleep as I had my talk slotted for tomorrow.
 I was nervous, scared and excited all at the same time.

-The day finally came and I think I did okayish while giving my talk, will not say that I didn't have any rough edges while giving the talk but I guess I have a lot of space of improvement.
+The day finally came and I think I did okayish while giving my talk, will not say that I didn't have any rough edges while giving the talk but I guess I have a lot of space for improvement.

 <center><img src="/content/images/2017/09/taiwan_trip_32.jpg"></center>